bareqmaher-arch/CpuHot/README.md

 # CpuHot – Real-Time CPU Temperature Monitor

-A tiny, modern Windows utility that shows your CPU package temperature in real time, changes color according to heat level, and optionally logs or beeps when it gets too hot.
+A tiny, modern Windows utility that shows your CPU package temperature in real time

 ## Features